barichd/brailleorch/borframework.md

 <h3 id="6-4">6.4 Defining New Features</h3>

-Sometimes a musicxml file contains advanced symbols which are not available in braille, or there are unexported signs marked as certain tags, or there may contain dozens of images.
-Moreover, as musicxml version updates, more unknown elements can be included.
+Sometimes a musicxml file contains advanced symbols which are not available in braille, or there are unknown, unrecognized and unexported signs marked as certain tags, or there may contain dozens of images for symbols or lines not available in the notation software.
+Moreover, as musicxml version updates, more unexpected elements can be included, such as tons of glyphs from [SMUFL](http://www.smufl.org) fonts.
 So we must invent a tool to store our new definitions, without troubling the programmers to update the software too frequently.
 The defined rules and signs will be stored as a user configuration file in "My Document\BrailleOrch\User Config" folder, and can be shared and even included in future versions of the software.

 In the Musicxml window, choose "Search for unknown" (ctrl+u), and the software will bring us to the first place it finds an unrecognized thing.
 Press Ctrl+d to define.
 Or press ctrl+shift+u to list all unrecognized signs and images.
 In the list, press Enter to go to the place, or choose Define to begin the definition.